straussmaximilian/ocrmac/README.md

 # Or use the helper directly
 annotations = ocrmac.livetext_from_image('test.png').recognize()
 ```
 Notice, when using this feature, the `recognition_level` and `confidence_threshold` are not available.
 The `confidence` output will always be 1.
+Additionally, LiveText supports an optional `unit` parameter for flat output: use `unit='line'` to return full-line items (instead of token-level).

 ## Technical Background & Motivation
 If you want to do Optical character recognition (OCR) with Python, widely used tools are [`pytesseract`](https://github.com/madmaze/pytesseract) or [`EasyOCR`](https://github.com/JaidedAI/EasyOCR).
 For me, tesseract never did give great results.
 EasyOCR did, but it is slow on CPU.
 While there is GPU acceleration with CUDA, this does not work for Mac. *(Update from 9/2023: Apparently EasyOCR now has mps support for Mac.)*